webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 ## Conclusion

-These policies and guidelines establish the foundation for effective, secure, and compliant use of GitHub within the WEBUILD Consortium.
+These policies and guidelines establish the foundation for effective, secure, and compliant use of GitHub within the WeBuild Consortium.
 By following these practices, partners can collaborate effectively across organizational boundaries while maintaining the quality, security, and integrity of technical work.

 Success in collaborative technical work requires more than just tools—it requires shared understanding of how those tools should be used.
 These guidelines provide that shared understanding, enabling partners to focus on the technical challenges at hand rather than on process questions.